huangfeiyu/eldoc-mouse/README.md

 - Displays documentation in a child frame when hovering over symbols in `eglot` managed buffers.
 - Integrates with `posframe` for popup documentation.
 - Avoids spamming the LSP server by debouncing hover events.
-- Works in `prog-mode` buffers to show documentation for the symbol under the mouse cursor.
+- Works in `prog-mode` buffers to show documentation for the symbol under the mouse point.
 - Removed the unnecessary signatures from the document to make doucment more clear.
+- Still keep highlighting the symbol under the cursor.

 ## Installation